SystemsApproach/book/latest.rst

 connect the concepts and lessons in this book to what's happening in the Internet today.

+The next edition of this book is in development at https://7e.systemsapproach.org.

 `Book Series: <https://systemsapproach.org/books/>`__ Also check out our companion books that cover emerging topics in more depth.